 Beneath the hard exterior of your tooth is a soft, sensitive material called pulp.
-A large cavity, cracked tooth or forceful blow to the tooth can damage the pulp and cause inflammation or infection.
+A large cavity, cracked tooth, or forceful blow to the tooth can damage the pulp and cause inflammation or infection.
 Root canal therapy is a procedure to eliminate pressure caused by inflammation and remove damaged or dead pulp.

 A root canal is unfairly characterized as a dreaded and painful procedure.
-On the contrary, root canal therapy is relatively quick and virtually pain-free procedure.
+On the contrary, root canal therapy is a relatively quick and virtually pain-free procedure.
 A root canal is the best way to preserve a natural tooth and prevent future damage to your smile.

 What is a Root Canal?

-The term “root canal” is commonly used to describe “root canal therapy” which is the treatment for a inflammation or infection in the pulp chamber and root canal.
+The term “root canal” is commonly used to describe “root canal therapy” which is the treatment for inflammation or infection in the pulp chamber and root canal.
 Every tooth has at least one root, some may have 3 or more.
 Nerves enter at the tip of a tooth’s root and run through the center of the tooth in a small, thin root chamber.
 The tiny pathways meet up in the pulp chamber, which contains nerves, blood vessels and connective tissue.

 Signs & Symptoms

 Many patients don’t realize they have a problem until they experience pain or swelling.
 Some indications that a root canal may be needed include: